anahi-17/big_data/README.md

 # datos_masivos

+Practice 1
+In this practice basic operations are performed in Scala language.

+	//1.
+Radio de un circulo
+	val circunferencia: Double = 10 //The variable is declared, the type of variable is assigned and we give it a value. val radio: Double = circunferencia/(2*3.1416) //the variable is declared for the radius, the type of variable is assigned and the formula is made for the radius with the variable declared above println("El radio del circulo es: " + radio) //Print result

+	//2.
+Numeros primos

+	//3.
+Dada la variable bird = "tweet", utiliza interpolacion de string para imprimir "Estoy ecribiendo un tweet" var bird = "tweet" //We declare variable bird println(s"Estoy escribiendo un, $bird") //we interpolate the strings through the operator $ and print

+	//4.
+Dada la variable mensaje = "Hola Luke yo soy tu padre!" utiliza slice para extraer la secuencia "Luke" var texto = "Hola Luke soy tu padre!" //we declare the text variable and match it to a sentence texto.slice(5,9)//con la funcion slice extraemos una palabra de la oracion

+	//5.
+Cual es la diferencia en value y una variable en scala?
+	//we declare the variable to be assigned a string val a = new String("A");
+	a = "2";
+	//with "var" objects that can be read and written var a = new String("A");
+	a = "2";

+	//6.
+Dada la tupla ((2,4,5),(1,2,3),(3.1416,23))) regresa el numero 3.1416
+	val tupla=((2,4,5),(1,2,3),(3.1416,23)) //we declare the tuple and values println(tupla._3._1) //the value is extracted giving the coordinate to the tuple and printed

 Practice 2
 In this work we put into practice the creation, modification and extraction of elements of a list.
 In point 1 we create the list, in point 2 we build the list with more elements ::, in point 3 by means of the sliced function we extracted only a range of elements.
 In point 4 an arrangement was created where by means of a “for” it shows us the numbers in vertical and another method that we use to create an arrangement with the indicated parameters, in this case it shows us the horizontal sequence.